+EDU 120 Technology for Teachers (1)

-EDU 120Technology for Teachers(1)Concurrent enrollment in ECH 110 recommended for allEarly Childhood programs (associate degree, certificate, or concentration).
+Concurrent enrollment in ECH 110 recommended for all Early Childhood programs (associate degree, certificate, or concentration).
 Surveys classroom applications of technology with emphasis on use by the teacher.

-EDU 202 Foundations of American Education (3) Examines issues of education and the social, historical, philosophical, political, and cultural foundations which influenced their development; also examines the social purposes of education through social and behavioral sciences; explores the impact of social differences on education; helps the student develop a personal philosophy of education; and examines the relationship of schooling to democratic principles.
+EDU 202 Foundations of American Education Examines issues of education and the social, historical. philosophical, political, and cultural foundations which influenced their development; also examines the social purposes of education through social and behavioral sciences; explores the impact of social differences on education; helps the student develop a personal philosophy of education; and examines the relationship of schooling to democratic principles.
 Students must complete 20 hours of observation in classrooms based on their chosen area of interest: Childhood-1st through 6th grade or Adolescence-7th through 12th grade.
-Students must provide their own transportation to off-campus locations.
+Students observe 2 hours per week for the entire semester; students must provide their own transportation to off-campus locations.